Major transport incident

 How you could be affected

-A major transport incident could cause:
+A major transport incident can cause:

-• physical harm to drivers, passengers and/or pedestrians
+• physical harm

 What you should do